SharzyL/pastebin-worker/README.md

 1. Install `node` and `yarn`.

+2. Create a D1 Database on Cloudflare workers dashboard, run `schema.sql` in it, remember its ID.
+Please notice that executing `schema.sql` in the DB will reset all data in the DB.

-2. Create a KV namespace on Cloudflare workers dashboard, remember its ID.
+3. Create a KV on Cloudflare workers dashboard, remember its ID.

-3. Clone the repository and enter the directory.
+4. Clone the repository and enter the directory.
 Login to your Cloudflare account with `wrangler login`.

-4. Modify entries in `wrangler.toml`.
+5. Modify entries in `wrangler.toml`.
 Its comments will tell you how.

-5. Deploy and enjoy!
+6. Deploy and enjoy!

 ```shell
 $ yarn install